Coop, other ransomware-hit firms, could take weeks to recover, say experts

 To fix the issues, Coop’s payment provider needs to physically go to all stores and restore payment machines manually from backups.

+“It’s nothing more than a business,” the representative told Reuters when asked about the impact of shutting supermarkets in Sweden.

+The representative said that while the gang was seeking $70 million to restore all the data from all the victims, “we are always ready to negotiate.”

-“It doesn’t really matter if they pay or not, they are still going to take time to restore all the machines,” Nilsson said.
+ESET’s Nilsson said, “It doesn’t really matter if they pay or not, they are still going to take time to restore all the machines.”

 Colonial Pipeline faced an extortion attack earlier this year, causing a shutdown lasting several days.
 The company paid the hackers nearly $5 million to regain access.